MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-archive-components.md

   - Powerplatform
 ---

-# Set up archive components
+# Set up inactivity notifications components

-This article will help you to set up the archive components of the governance solution.
+This article will help you to set up the inactivity notifications components of the governance solution.

 >[!NOTE]
->Although the flows are called "archive" flows, they don't automatically archive apps and flows.
-Instead, they ask makers to back up and archive their apps and flows.
+>These flows used to be called called "archive" flows, however they did not automatically archive apps and flows.
+The name has recently changed to "inactivity notifications", however if you are on an older version of the Governance components solution they may still be called "archive" flows.

 You use this functionality to detect unused objects, and ask makers to either archive or unshare them to keep your tenant tidy.